 “Member’s Only” Website Section

-New members will receive a password to provide access to the Member’s Only section of our web site.
+New members will receive a password to access Member’s Only section of our web site.
 Members may also contact Members Only section manager Brian Curtis to request a password.
 The Member’s Only section includes a club roster, list of committee chairs and a searchable index of Washington high lakes.
 This index is a powerful tool for locating lakes.
 On this page you can also update your contact information, change your password and add a personal photo to the club roster – which you are strongly encouraged to do!
-You also enter surveys here, and can find more info on the survey program.
+You also enter surveys here, and find info on the survey program.
 You can also find people to go hiking and fishing with.